What the generator actually checks

 Q: How do I create an SPF record for my domain?

-Q: What is the 10 DNS lookup limit in SPF?
+Q: What is a void lookup in SPF?

 Q: Can I have multiple SPF records?

-Q: How do I fix "too many DNS lookups"?
+Q: How do I fix the too many DNS lookups error?

 Related tools